ory/hydra/README.md

 ### I want to disable HTTPS for testing

-You can do so by running `hydra host --force-dangerous-http`.
+You can do so by running `hydra host --dangerous-force-http`.

 ### Can I set the log level to warn, error, debug, ...?